medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](FHIRImplementationGuide.md).

 # 3 Frequently asked qestions
-## 3.1 Why are there Multiple Implementation Guides Exists
+## 3.1 Why are there Multiple Implementation Guides? {#Why-are-there-multiple-implementation-guides}

 FHIR allows for a great deal of reuse.
 When creating a MedCom FHIR message, profiles from the MedComCore and MedComMessaging IG are used to create a complete understanding.
 Currently, there are three FHIR standards: HospitalNotification, CareCommunication and Acknowledgement, which all are composed of profiles from the Core and Messaging IG as well as the IG for the specific standard, and codes from the Terminology IG.